citp/privacy-policy-historical/b/bi/big/bigbrothernetwork.com.md

-> *The following text is extracted and transformed from the bigbrothernetwork.com privacy policy that was archived on 2017-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170602095737id_/http%3A//bigbrothernetwork.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bigbrothernetwork.com privacy policy that was archived on 2017-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171230233150id_/http%3A//bigbrothernetwork.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | Big Brother 19
+# Privacy Policy – Big Brother Network

 ## Privacy Policy Statement